sanket9006/Python-Programming/README.md

 > Question 3

-                write a program to generate a dictionary that contains (i, i*)
+Write a program to generate a dictionary that contains (i, i*)

 Solution: